 You've probably heard the term "OCR" being used when it comes to scanned documents or in relation to searchable PDF files.
-Here's a closer at what it involves, and why it's important for eDiscovery.
-If you're specifically looking for how GoldFynch deals with OCR, find out more here.
+Here's a closer look at what it involves and why it's important for eDiscovery.
+If you are specifically looking for how GoldFynch deals with it, find out more here.

 How does OCR work?